djha-skin/nrdl/README.md

 use also to write its output to standard output.

 Normally, YAML would be perfect for this; however, in Common Lisp, YAML means using libyaml and the CFFI, which I wish to avoid.
-Instead, I wrote this language myself.

-I needed a language that has nestable documents and also have the language be pleasing to the eye, like you can do in YAML.
+I needed a language that has nestable documents and also have the language be pleasing to the eye, like is often done with YAML.
 However, I didn't want to spend too much time writing a document parser and printer.
 YAML is very complicated.
 I didn't need a lot of its features.

 So I wrote NRDL.
 Nestable, because you can have nestable documents in it.
 Readable, because it's easy both to parse mechanically and is (or can be) pleasing to the eye.

-## Design Tradeoffs

-### Advantages

-  - Easy to learn for users, with familiar syntax that matches what is used elsewhere.
-  - Easy enough to read that it is usable as a configuration language.
-  - Very easy to parse for implementers, requiring only single-character lookahead.
-  - Documents can be nested in other documents without changing their content or adding a bunch of backslashes everywhere, just like YAML.
-  - Comments work the same as YAML.
-  - Unlike YAML, it is syntactically specified.
-This allows editors to help with formatting and navigation.
-This is especially helpful when documents become large.
-  - Symbols as a data type is introduced, allowing for easier parsing in typed languages and keyword/symbol representation in Lisps and others.

-### Caveats

-  - Many of the same disadvantages carry over from JSON:
-    - If a NRDL document is slurped in, it cannot be printed out again and still have it be the same as it was before.
-This is because order of the keys is lost in the parsing process, as are comments.
-    - Care must be taken when desigining APIs because order is not guaranteed in objects.
-    - Infinity and NaN are not defined.
-  - Prose doesn't compress multiple whitespace characters at the end of the line into one character, as YAML does.
-This is to ease parsing and keep the language simple.

 ## Overview